Edgeberry/.github/profile/README.md

 **Internet of Things** is one of the most compelling frontiers in information technology; the domain where the digital realm converges with the physical world through interconnected devices designed to experience and interact with their environment.
 IoT has boundless potential to reshape our world in ways limited only by our imagination and available technologies.

-Whether you are an experienced engineer or new to IoT, Edgeberry[™](https://github.com/Edgeberry/.github/blob/main/brand/Edgeberry_Trademark_Rules_and_Guidelines.md) turns your favorite single-board computer into an IoT device in the blink of a cursor.
+Whether you are an experienced engineer or new to IoT, Edgeberry turns your favorite single-board computer into an IoT device in the blink of a cursor.
 With essential IoT functionalities, it allows you to **fully focus on your innovative ideas**.
 Perfect for exploring concepts and developing solutions quickly, Edgeberry's design supports real-world testing, rapid adaptation and iterative development, turning your vision into reality.

 **The Edgeberry Project is a dynamic and integrated ecosystem that unites hardware, software and community resources** to empower IoT  users and developers.
 With Raspberry Pi at its core, Edgeberry provides the foundation for building, deploying and managing IoT devices.
 It offers diverse hardware configurations with **Edgeberry Hardware Cartridges** and online device management with **Edgeberry Dashboard**.